-Marco Cucco served as external examiner for a PhD viva at the University of York (UK) and as referee for PhD theses (University of Udine and University of Cagliari, Italy), academic publishing companies (Palgrave and Bloomsbury), conferences (ECREA-Film Studies Section), and research foundations (FWO, Flanders).
-Moreover, he regularly serves as blind referee for scientific journals: New Political Economy, The International Journal on Media Management, Global Media and China, View-Journal of European Television History and Culture, Journal of Mediterranea Studies, Cinéma & Cie, Observatorio, Comunicazioni sociali, Bianco e nero, L'Avventura-International Journal of Italian Film and Media Landscape, Cinergie, Cinema e storia, Almatourism-Journal of Tourism, Culture and Territorial Development, Piano b and Imago.
+Marco Cucco served as external examiner for a PhD viva at the University of York (UK) and as referee for PhD theses (University of Udine and University of Cagliari, Italy), academic publishing companies (Palgrave, Bloomsbury and UTET), conferences (ECREA-Film Studies Section), and research foundations (FWO, Flanders).
+Moreover, he regularly serves as blind referee for scientific journals: New Political Economy, The International Journal on Media Management, Global Media and China, View-Journal of European Television History and Culture, Academic Quarter, Journal of Mediterranea Studies, Cinéma & Cie, Observatorio, Comunicazioni sociali, Bianco e nero, L'Avventura-International Journal of Italian Film and Media Landscape, Cinergie, Cinema e storia, Almatourism-Journal of Tourism, Culture and Territorial Development, Piano b and Imago.

 In April 2017, he obtained the national scientific qualification (ASN–Abilitazione Scientifica Nazionale) as an associate professor.